8bit-curser/bloodHound/README.md

 - [ ] Provide Windows support for network and port scanners
 - [ ] API interface to have a more visual interaction.
 - [ ] PDF reports for the results.
 - [ ] Provide a kind of library that could be used using pip to cover common needs.
+- [ ] Monitor traffic on the devices connected to the network.
+- [ ] Monitor traffict on a certain port.
+- [ ] Obtain insight on the current network.